ABevier/tsk/README.md

  ----------
  - Futures?
  - Retries?
- - Parallelize? - use errGroups?
+ - Parallelize - use errGroups?